2021 Peruvian general election: Media

-During the intense periods of internal conflict in Peru in the 1980s and 1990s, the government, military, and media in Peru described any individual who was left on the political spectrum as being a threat to the nation, with many students, professors, union members, and peasants being jailed or killed for their political beliefs.
-The right-wing elite, business groups and the majority of media organizations in Peru collaborated with Fujimori's campaign by appealing to fear when discussing political opponents.
-Some Peruvian broadcast television channels openly supported Fujimori's candidacy as well.
-Reuters wrote that El Comercio, one of the largest media organizations in South America, "has generally backed Fujimori".
+During the intense periods of internal conflict in Peru in the 1980s and 1990s when far-left groups waged an insurgency, the government, military, and media in described any individual who was far-left on the political spectrum as being a threat to the nation, with many students, professors, union members, and peasants being jailed or killed for their political beliefs.

-For the first round of elections, Peruvian media focused attacks against Veronika Mendoza, a center-left candidate who opposed the governments of Cuba and Venezuela.
+Some business groups, broadcast television channels and media organizations in Peru supported Fujimori's campaign by appealing to fear when discussing political opponents.
+Reuters wrote that El Comercio, one of the largest media organizations in South America, "has generally backed Fujimori" although it ended support Fujimori following her claims of fraud.
+For the first round of elections, conservative Peruvian media focused attacks against Veronika Mendoza, a left-wing candidate.
 The media's attacks resulted support moving from Mendoza to Pedro Castillo, who was further left on the political spectrum.

-In the second round of elections, Peru's major media networks were accused of aligning with Fujimori to discredit Castillo.
-Some news media allegedly disseminated fake news against Castillo.
+In the second round of elections, some Peruvian media networks were accused of aligning with Fujimori to discredit Castillo.
+They allegedly disseminated fake news against Castillo.
 Le Monde diplomatique wrote, "The privately owned media torpedoed Castillo incessantly with fake news, and not without rattling the Shining Path scarecrow".
-International media also stated that Peruvian news organizations polished Fujimori's image and praised her, as well as assisting her media campaign tactic which included attacks accusing Castillo of being linked to armed communist groups.
+International media also stated that conservative Peruvian news organizations polished Fujimori's image and praised her, as well as assisting her media campaign tactic which included attacks accusing Castillo of being linked to armed communist groups.
 The Guardian described accusations linking Castillo to Shining Path as "incorrect", while the Associated Press said that allegations by Peruvian media of links to Shining Path were "unsupported."